hellstorm-software/Kult-Rising/readme.md

 - began creating grand exchange
     - added door between tower and exchange
     - added materials to stack mesh
+    - foxed an issue with collisions in the exchange
 - added new kind of door

 ----------------------------------------------------------